purealexiafast/readme-generator/SampleReadMe.md

 * [Questions](#questions)

 ## Installation
-I installed this application using ------
+It was installed using ----

 ## Usage
-The usage information for this ReadMe is ------
+The usage was -----

 ## License
 This application is covered under Apache License 2.0.

 ## Contributing
-I had 2 contributors.
-Alex Jacobs and Selena Farley.
+The contributors were Alex and Sarah.

 ## Tests
-I tested this application using ----
+Test -----

 ## Questions
-If you have any questions please feel free to contact me.
+Please contact me.
 </br>
-Please direct all inquires to: <a href="mailto:alexiafastfilm@gmail.com">alexiafastfilm@gmail.com</a></br>
+Please direct all inquires to: <a href="mailto:email">email</a></br>
 Please see my GitHub profile here: <a href="https://github.com/purealexiafast">purealexiafast</a>